sharetribe/sharetribe/docs/landing-page-structure.md

   * `terms`
   * `privacy`

-  If customers are hoping to link to some other internal page that is not available, let the development team know and they are happy to add new paths.
+  If you need to add new path, add the path to the hash that is returned by the `LandingPageController#build_paths` method.

   **External links** have the form of `{"label": "<link label>", "href": {"value": "<hard coded url>"} }`.
 For example: